University of Utah

 The University of Utah (the U, U of U, or simply Utah) is a public research university in Salt Lake City, Utah, United States.
 It was established in 1850 as the University of Deseret by the General Assembly of the provisional State of Deseret, making it Utah's oldest institution of higher education.
 The university received its current name in 1892, four years before Utah attained statehood, and moved to its current location in 1900.
 It is the flagship university of the Utah System of Higher Education.

 As of fall 2024, there were 28,064 undergraduate students and 8,817 graduate students, for an enrollment total of 36,881, making it the second-largest public university in Utah.
-Graduate studies include the S.J.
+Graduate and professional schools include the S.J.
 Quinney College of Law and the School of Medicine, Utah's first medical school.
 It is a member of the Association of American Universities (AAU) and is classified among "R1: Doctoral Universities – Very high research activity".

 According to the National Science Foundation, the university received $723.7 million in research and development funding in fiscal year 2023, ranking it 47th in the nation.
 The university's health care system includes four hospitals, including the University of Utah Hospital and Huntsman Cancer Institute, along with twelve community clinics and specialty centers such as the Moran Eye Center.
 The university's athletic teams, the Utes, participate in NCAA Division I athletics (FBS for football) as a member of the Big 12 Conference.

-Twenty-two Rhodes Scholars, four Nobel Prize winners, three Turing Award winners, eight MacArthur Fellows, various Pulitzer Prize winners, two astronauts, Gates Cambridge Scholars, and Churchill Scholars have been affiliated with the university as students, researchers, or faculty members in its history.
+In its history, twenty-two Rhodes Scholars, four Nobel Prize winners, three Turing Award winners, eight MacArthur Fellows, various Pulitzer Prize winners, two astronauts, Gates Cambridge Scholars, and Churchill Scholars have been affiliated with the university as students, researchers, or faculty members.